eclectic-matt/Node.JS/Codenames-Bot/README.md

 The bot comes with all the features needed to play through games of Codenames, including generating the Spymaster grid and a random Word grid.
 It will also accept guesses and keep track of which team is guessing... and also winning or losing!

+## To Do (not yet implemented)

+* Customisation of some features
+* Further randomisation of the Spymaster grids (rotate for more variety)
+* More words (only one pack added so far)
+* A timer function - so the other team can force a guess

 ## Installing

 To install the bot, you will need to follow these steps: